ambasth05aruni/Task-manager/README.md

 - Form validations in frontend and backend
 - Fully Responsive Navbar
 - Token based Authentication
-- Use of 404 page for wrong urls
-- Relevant redirects
-- Global user state using Redux
-- Custom Loaders
-- Use of layout component for pages
-- Use of theme colors
-- No external CSS files needed (made using Tailwind CSS)
-- Usage of Tooltips
-- Dynamic document titles
 - Redirect to previous page after login
 - Use of various React hooks
 - Custom hook also used (useFetch)
 - Routes protection
-- Middleware for verifying the user in backend
+- Middleware for verifying the user in the backend
 - Use of different HTTP status codes for sending responses
-- Standard pratices followed

 ## Tools and Technologies

-- HTML
-- CSS
+- React
 - Javascript
 - Tailwind CSS
 - Node.js
 - Express.js
-- React
 - Redux
 - Mongodb